lyashevska/Grid-Spacing-Paper/README.md

-# GridSpacingPaper-
+# GridSpacingPaper
-Data and R-code associated with 'Grid-spacing and the quality of abundance maps for species that show spatial autocorrelation and zero-inflation' paper
+Data and R-code associated with 'Grid-spacing and the quality of abundance maps for species that show spatial autocorrelation and zero-inflation' paper.

+To be uploaded.